Fredrik Johansson's website

 Occasional development updates appear on my blog.
 For code, see my GitHub account or the links below.

-- Finding Hyperexponential Solutions of Linear ODEs by Numerical Evaluation (with Manuel Kauers and Marc Mezzarobba, preprint, accepted for ISSAC 2013)
+- Finding hyperexponential solutions of linear ODEs by numerical evaluation (with Manuel Kauers and Marc Mezzarobba, published in the Proceedings of ISSAC 2013)

 - Efficient implementation of the Hardy-Ramanujan-Rademacher formula (published in LMS Journal of Computation and Mathematics, 2012)

-- A fast algorithm for reversion of power series (preprint, 2011)
+- A fast algorithm for reversion of power series (preprint, 2011, to appear in Mathematics of Computation)

 Main author or coauthor